scorpiodiagrams/scorpio_dev/wiki/design_guide.md

 In particular Scorpio should/could handle Obsidian drop downs.
 Scorpio directives may not be picked up by Obsidian, but their display can still be reasonable.

 ### %Footnote(2)
 GitHub should generally display the markdown in an intelligible way.
-GitHub is more picky about LaTeX and line breaks than it could be, so extra blank lines are needed around some constructs to avoid the allononeline effect.
+GitHub is more picky about LaTeX and line breaks than it could be, so extra blank lines are needed around some constructs to avoid the all-on-one-line effect.